yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![In the Azure Cloud Shell window, the command has been entered is we are prompted for the name of the resource group we want to deploy to.](images/stepbystep/media/image44.png "Azure Cloud Shell window")

 2. Enter the name of the resource group created in earlier (in Task 4).
 This will force the test environment's resources to be deployed to the same resource group where you deployed the dev environment resources to earlier.
 Then, press **Enter**.

 3. Enter the name of the Azure region you chose earlier and then press **Enter**.

-4. For this next run, select the "test" environment by entering **2** and then pressing **Enter**.
+4. For this next run, select the *test* environment by entering **2** and then pressing **Enter**.

     ![In the Azure Cloud Shell window, we are prompted for the environment we want to deploy to.](images/stepbystep/media/image130.png "Azure Cloud Shell")

-5. Enter the value for the "administratorLogin" (e.g. azureuser) and then press **Enter**.
+5. Enter a value for the *administratorLogin* (e.g. **azureuser**) and then press **Enter**.

     ![In the Azure Cloud Shell window, we are prompted for the administrative username for the PostgreSQL server and database we want to create.](images/stepbystep/media/image47.png "Azure Cloud Shell")

-6. Enter a value for the "administratorLoginPassword" and then press **Enter**.
+6. Enter a value for the *administratorLoginPassword* and then press **Enter**.

 7. This will kick off the provisioning process which takes a few minutes to create all the resources for the environment.
-This is indicated by the "Running" text displayed at the bottom of the Azure Cloud Shell while the command is executing.
+This is indicated by the *Running* text displayed at the bottom of the Azure Cloud Shell while the command is executing.

     ![The Azure Cloud Shell is executing the template based on the parameters we provided.](images/stepbystep/media/image49.png "Azure Cloud Shell")

-8. After the template has completed, JSON is output to the Azure Cloud Shell window with a "Succeeded" message.
+8. After the template has completed, JSON is output to the Azure Cloud Shell window with a *Succeeded* message.

     ![The Azure Cloud Shell has succeeded in executing the template based on the parameters we provided.](images/stepbystep/media/image50.png "Azure Cloud Shell")

 ### Task 6: Create the production environment and deploy the template to Azure

-The following steps are very similar to what was done in the previous task with the exception that you are now creating the "production" environment.
+The following steps are very similar to what was done in the previous task with the exception that you are now creating the **production** environment.

 1. In the Azure Cloud Shell terminal, enter the following command and press **Enter**:

     ```bash
     echo "Enter the Resource Group name:" &&